AntaresSimulatorTeam/antares-doc/docs/reference/hydro.md

 dams, RoR plants generate power continuously based on the river's current water level and flow rate.
 This makes them highly dependent on seasonal variations and weather conditions, leading to fluctuations in electricity production.

+!!! info
+    The run of river is a non dispatchable generation.
+There is no storage of energy.

 ## Min gen